mihali/hydrocycler/README.md

 ## Dataset

-There are hydrocycler input and output files, and Gaussian output results, in the DATASET.tar file.
+There are hydrocycler input and output files, and Gaussian output results, in the DATASET.tar.gz file.
 To conserve space, Gaussian output files only contain extracts of the archive portions of successful Gaussian runs.
 (To make these more human readable, see **gt-parsearchive.py** in https://github.com/mihali/gt-x.)

 ## References